A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 Now we’ve looked at what Minimalism is and also what Minimalism isn’t, let’s have a look at some of the benefits of living a life with less.

 Over the years, my Minimalist lifestyle has turned out to bring so many more benefits than what began as a simple declutter.
 I have more time, energy, freedom and better, stronger relationships.
-I also have less stress, less time doing housework, less debt and, importantly, a clearer vision of what I want out of life and how I’m going to achieve it.
+I also have less stress, spend less time cleaning, less debt and, importantly, a clearer vision of what I want out of life and how I’m going to achieve it.

 A Minimalist lifestyle means a fuller life for me, just with less stuff.
 I have more of the things that I value and less of the things that I don’t.
 Putting it simply – less stuff, more life.